 In general, it can be safely argued that the vast majority of Reception Centres lack adequate living conditions due to their nature and purpose.
 Namely, the Reception Centres were established and designed during the 2015/2016 mass influx of refugees with an aim to provide a short-term stay (several days).
 However, when the border policies of neighbouring countries had changed, and the time of stay in Serbia increased from several days to at least 6 months, the living conditions in RCs deteriorated.
 For that reason, arguably the living conditions in majority of RCs are inadequate and the main features are the following: overcrowding, poor hygiene, lack of privacy and safety, poor sanitation and lack of basic psycho-social services.

-Finally, it is also important to outline that not a single CSO in Serbia has payed a specific attention to the living conditions in Reception Centres and that all the data is collected through general observations made during the visits in which the legal counselling was provided.
-Thus, the thematic visits aimed at thorough documenting and reporting of the living conditions in the Reception Centres should be prioritized in the future.
+Finally, it is also important to outline that CSOs in Serbia have not paid particular attention to the living conditions in Reception Centres and that all the data is collected through general observations made during the visits in which the legal counselling was provided.
+Thus, the thematic visits aimed at thorough documenting and reporting of the living conditions in the Reception Centres should be prioritised in the future.
 This is important for several reasons.
 First of all, the usual narrative is that Serbia can accommodate up to approximately 6,000 persons.
 However, this capacity is determined by the number of beds and not quality of the living conditions.
 This is also important for the future and potential cases of expulsions to Serbia, where sending states should bear in mind the quality of the reception conditions in respect to Article 3 of ECHR.
 And finally, a more detailed data on the current state of affairs in asylum and reception centres could be used as an advocacy tool for improvement of the living conditions.
 According to the official data, but also reports published by the NPM, realistic capacities of reception centres are at least 30 to 40% lower than the official number, if we apply the standards of EASO and other human rights standards.

 Council of Europe, Report of the fact-finding mission by Ambassador Tomáš Boček, Special Representative of the Secretary General on migration and refugees to Serbia and two transit zones in Hungary, 12-16 June 2017, available at: http://bit.ly/2DwCnI2.